ATTENTION: Important Update

 - Pay the current license renewal fee.

 CPE courses must be complete by June 30th of the renewal year.
 There are two automatic extensions that can be utilized by licensees who are unable to meet their CPE requirements by June 30th.
 The first extension is September 15th and requires the licensee to complete an additional eight (8) hours of accounting and auditing credits.
 Therefore, the licensee would complete a total of 88 hours with at least 28 in accounting and auditing.
 The second extension is December 31st and requires the licensee to complete an additional 16 hours of accounting and auditing.
 Therefore, the licensee would complete a total of 96 hours with at least 36 in accounting and auditing.
 Failure to meet the renewal requirements by December 31st of the renewal year will result in the license reverting to delinquent status effective January 1 of the following year.
 Delinquent status licenses will revert to Null and Void after two years unless the license is reactivated or placed on Inactive status.

 Renewing a Current Inactive License: Renewing a current inactive CPA license only requires payment of the license renewal fee.
 A current active licensee may request inactive status during their renewal cycle (October 1st through December 31st) by checking the inactive box on the renewal notice and remitting the appropriate renewal fee.
 If the request for inactive status is made outside of the renewal period, the licensee must remit the Change of Status Application and a $50.00 change of status fee to DBPR, 2601 Blair Stone Road, Tallahassee, FL 32399.

-Renewing a Delinquent Active License: If a license is delinquent on January 1 for failure to comply with Rule 61H1-33.003, F.A.C., through failure to report compliance with continuing professional education requirements by the immediately prior December 31st, a Florida certified public accountant may reactivate, pursuant to Section 473.311, F.S., by certifying the required hours have been completed, paying the fees required by Rules 61H1-31.003, 31.004 and 31.006, F.A.C., by March 15 of the same year of the delinquency.
+Renewing a Delinquent Active License: If a license is delinquent on January 1 for failure to comply with Rule 61H1-33.003, F.A.C., through failure to report compliance with continuing professional education requirements by the immediately prior December 31st, a Florida certified public accountant may reactivate, pursuant to s.
+473.311, F.S., by certifying the required hours have been completed, paying the fees required by Rules 61H1-31.003, 61H-31.004 and 61H1-31.006, F.A.C., by March 15 of the same year of the delinquency.

 Reactivate a CPA License